 9 January 1811: The first women's golf tournament anywhere in the world is held at Musselburgh.

-10 January 1543: Cardinal David Beaton appointed himself Chancellor of Scotland
+10 January 1543: Cardinal David Beaton appoints himself Chancellor of Scotland.

 12 January 1682: The Presbyterians become an underground movement of resistance to the crown and government.
 Sporadic violence continues on both sides.

 12 January 1777 : The death of Brigadier-General Hugh Mercer, the Scottish-born American revolutionary general.

 12 January 1932: The death in India of Isabel Kerr, a doctor and missionary who pioneered the treatment of leprosy in India.

 13 January 1915: The missionary Mary Slessor dies in Calabar in south eastern Nigeria.

 15 January 1968: A hurricane strikes Strathclyde leaving 2,000 people homeless and killing 20.

 15 January 1973: The death at the age of 81 of the influential highland author, Neil M. Gunn.